Siemens-Healthineers/K2s/addons/storage/README.md

 SPDX-License-Identifier: MIT
 -->

-# smb-share
+# storage

 ## Introduction

-The `smb-share` addon provides a Samba share in order to share files between the k2s nodes:
+The `storage` addon provides a Samba share in order to share files between the k2s nodes:

 - smb share between k2s nodes can be either hosted by Windows or by Linux (Samba)
 - smb share can be accessed by the node's OSs